nextcloud/spreed/docs/commands.md

 Now `/calculator 1 + 2 + 3` and `/calc 1 + 2 + 3` result in the same message.

+!!! note

-**Note:** The enabled and response flag of the alias are ignored and the flags of the original command will be used and respected.
+    The enabled and response flag of the alias are ignored and the flags of the original command will be used and respected.